Career Counseling Gainesville FL

 Whether you are inside an organization or working for yourself, career planning and management can help you to live more proactively and to successfully navigate life and career changes.

-People going through therapy and/or who are working on a personal transition often discover that they want or need to make a career transition as well.
-Good career work takes into consideration your personal and your professional life.
+People going through personal counseling and therapy, or who are working on a personal transition, often discover that they want or need to make a career transition as well.
+Good career work takes into consideration your personal and your professional life – and involves career coaching as well as counseling that helps you face your internal barriers to finding and following your career path.

 The career services that I provide are geared to a range of individual needs.
 People who might benefit from career counseling, planning and management include: